Rare Plant Conservation

 The Gardens’ Rare and Native Plant Propagation program embraces our thirty years’ of experience in making more native plants.
 While the larger focus is on rare plants, a number of additional species are also propagated (many on a one-time basis) for more general uses.
 More recent initiatives, with independently-defined goals, include the Tutwiler’s spleenwort and Alabama leather-flower projects noted above.

-Within the scope of this program, a volunteer propagation group has been active at The Gardens for three years, typically meeting for three hours a week, over approximately half the year.
+Within the scope of this program, a volunteer propagation group has been active at the Gardens for three years, typically meeting for three hours a week, over approximately half the year.
 Participants work alongside staff in all phases of the work, in educational contexts.
-For twelve weeks in the summer, an intern (the Louise Agee Wrinkle Native Plant Intern, independently funded by the Little Garden Club of Birmingham) augments their efforts.
-Further work is done by volunteers who assist in planting out, monitoring and maintaining the out-planted propagules in their garden contexts at The Gardens.
+For twelve weeks in the summer, an intern augments their efforts.
+Further work is done by volunteers who assist in planting out, monitoring and maintaining the out-planted propagules in their garden contexts at the Gardens.